Payerset/docs/payers/bcbs-south-carolina-price-transparency.md

 #### 1. Overview

-The `PROVIDER_MAP` table contains the mapping of provider identification numbers (NPI) and other related provider information.
+The `PROVIDERS` table contains the mapping of provider identification numbers (NPI) and other related provider information.
 This table is designed to store provider-specific data.

 #### 2. Columns